César Luis Menotti

-During his playing days, he played as a striker, most notably for Argentine clubs Rosario Central and Boca Juniors.
+Menotti played as a striker, most notably for Argentine clubs Rosario Central and Boca Juniors.
+As a manager, he won three cups with Barcelona and also led Atlético Madrid in La Liga in the 1980s, as well as leading Superclásico rivals Boca Juniors and River Plate.
+He was briefly the manager of Mexico and Italian Serie A club Sampdoria in the 1990s.

+During Menotti's tenure as manager of the Argentina national team (from 1974 to 1982), he carried out a project that differed from previous processes, bringing him to be recognised as one of the most influential managers in the history of Argentine football.

 Playing career

 After playing some games for the reserve team, Menotti debuted in Primera División playing for Rosario Central in 1960.
 His first professional match was on 3 July versus Boca Juniors, a 3–1 victory.

+On 27 November 1963, Menotti played a friendly for River Plate against Juventus.
+He scored in the 2–1 loss in Italy.
+The following June, he scored in another exhibition defeat, 2–1 away to Nacional in Montevideo, and was then approached by the host team.

 Menotti remained four seasons in Rosario Central prior to be transferred in 1964 to Racing, then moving to Boca Juniors in 1965, where he would win his first title as player, the 1965 Primera División.
 Two years later Menotti arrived to the North American Soccer League to play for the New York Generals.
-In 1968 Menotti was traded to Santos FC where he was teammate of Pelé and won the Campeonato Brasileiro Série A, Intercontinental Supercup and Campeonato Paulista all in 1968.
-After his tenure with Santos, Menotti signed with Clube Atlético Juventus, where he retired from football in 1970.
+In 1968 Menotti was traded to Santos where he was teammate of Pelé and won the Torneio Roberto Gomes Pedrosa, a tournament later recognized as national championship of Brazil, of that year.
+Menotti signed with Clube Atlético Juventus, where he retired from football in 1970 after playing games and scoring twice.

+Managerial career

-Early managerial career
+Early career

 After retiring from play, Menotti became friends with coach Miguel "Gitano" Juárez, with whom he traveled to the 1970 FIFA World Cup in Mexico.
 Fascinated by the Brazilian style of play led by his friend Pelé, he decided to become a coach himself.
 Menotti worked as coach assistant of Juárez in Newell's Old Boys.

 As manager, Menotti won his first title with Huracán, the 1973 Torneo Metropolitano with a side that included notable players such as Carlos Babington, Miguel Brindisi, Roque Avallay and the outstanding René Houseman.
 That squad was widely praised by the media due to their style of playing, being considered one of the best Argentine teams of all time.
-Huracán played 32 matches, winning 19 with 5 loses.
-The squad scored 62 goals and received 30.
+Huracán played 32 matches, winning 19 with 5 losses.
+The squad scored 62 goals and conceded 30.

 Argentina national team

-Menotti was appointed the head coach of the Argentina national team in October 1974.

-1978 World Cup

-Menotti was the coach of Argentina when they won their first FIFA World Cup in 1978, defeating the Netherlands in the final.